 Table of Contents[Hide][Show]

 Known as America’s oldest city, St. Augustine, Florida, has an unparalleled history and all the museums, historic buildings and points of interest to go along with it!
 But there’s so much more to this town than educational spots.
-You’ll find plenty of unique, fun and downright thrilling activities to entertain even the most hard-to-please members of your family – teens and tweens.
+You’ll find plenty of unique, fun and downright thrilling things to do in St. Augustine to entertain even the most hard-to-please members of your family – teens and tweens.

 But I needn’t have worried.
 In St. Augustine, you really can have it all!
 Beaches, history, unique dining experiences, plenty of thrills and even some chills to entertain your kids.
-Here are nine places to check out in St. Augustine to ensure you never hear the words “I’m bored.”
+Here are nine places to check out on your family beach vacation to St. Augustine and ensure you never hear the words “I’m bored.”